CSolution Project Format

 A user-defined key/value pair list of functionality that is implemented or provided by a project: or layer:.

-The csolution Project Manager combines all the key/value pairs that listed under provides: and matches it with the key/value pairs that are listed under consumes:.
+The csolution Project Manager combines all the key/value pairs that are listed under provides: and matches them with the key/value pairs that are listed under consumes:.
 For key/value pairs listed under provides: the following rules exist for a match with consumes: key/value pair:

-• It is possible to omit the value.
-It matches with an identical key listed in consumes:
+- It is possible to omit the value.
+It matches with an identical key listed in

-• A value is interpreted as number.
+consumes: - A value is interpreted as a number.
 Depending on the value prefix, this number must be:

-• when consumes: value is a plain number, identical with this value.
+consumes:value is a plain number identical to this value. - when

-• when consumes: value is prefixed with +, higher or equal then this value or the sum of all values in multiple consumes: nodes.
+consumes:value is prefixed with+, higher or equal then this value or the sum of all values in multipleconsumes:nodes.

 consumes:

-A user-defined key/value pair list of functionality that is requried or consumed by a project: or layer:.
+A user-defined key/value pair list of functionality that is required or consumed by a project: or layer:.

 For key/value pairs listed under consumed: the following rules exist:

-• When no value is specified, it matches with any value of an identical key listed under provides:.
+- When no value is specified, it matches with any value of an identical key listed under

-• A value is interpreted as number.
-This number must be identical in the provides: value pair.
+provides:. - A value is interpreted as a number.
+This number must be identical in the

-• A value that is prefixed with + is interpreted as a number that is added together in case that the same key is listed multiple times under consumes:.
-The sum of this value must be lower or equal to the value upper limit of the provides: key.
++is interpreted as a number that is added together in case that the same key is listed multiple times underconsumes:.
+The sum of this value must be lower or equal to the value upper limit of theprovides:key.

 Example: Board